DevExpress/XAF-Blazor-Kubernetes-example/README.md

 Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
 Traffic routing is controlled by rules defined on the Ingress resource.
 Visit the following webpage from Kubernetes documentation to learn more: [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).

 Blazor Server applications use long-living WebSocket to communicate between browser and server.
-This means that you need to enable [Sticky Sessions](https://docs.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/server?view=aspnetcore-6.0#kubernetes) to maintain the connection to a Pod during the entire application run.
+This means that you need to enable [Sticky Sessions](https://docs.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/server?view=aspnetcore-6.0#kubernetes) to maintain a connection to a Pod during the entire application run.

-The [ingress definition](/K8S/ingress-srv.yaml) example in this repository works with Kubernetes version 1.19 and later.
-The cluster must run an [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).
+The [Ingress definition](/K8S/ingress-srv.yaml) example in this repository works with Kubernetes version 1.19+.
+The cluster must run an [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).

-#### 4. Horizontal Pod Autoscaler.
+#### 4. Horizontal Pod Autoscaler

-The [app-hpa.yaml](/K8S/app-hpa.yaml) manifest defines a HorizontalPodAutoscaler (HPA) that adjusts the number of running pod replicas according to the specified metrics.
+The following manifest ([app-hpa.yaml](/K8S/app-hpa.yaml)) defines a HorizontalPodAutoscaler (HPA) that adjusts the number of running pod replicas according to the specified metrics.

 ```
 apiVersion: autoscaling/v2